poulsp/docker-Alice-Linux-x86/README.md

 , context: what time is it }`

 ## Reinstall.
-If you want to reinstall Alice then delete every thing in `root/Docker/host_volumes/ProjectAlice/*`
+If you want to reinstall Alice then delete every thing in `alice/Docker/host_volumes/ProjectAlice/*`

 As a precaution do
 ```
-cd into root directory
+cd into alice directory
 rm -rf Docker/host_volumes/ProjectAlice/*
 rm -rf Docker/host_volumes/ProjectAlice/.*
 mkdir -p Docker/host_volumes/ProjectAlice
 touch Docker/host_volumes/ProjectAlice/alice-not-installed
 docker-compose up
 ```
-The root/Docker/host_volumes/ProjectAlice directory  with the file 'alice-not-installed' is mandatory for the installation to work.
+The alice/Docker/host_volumes/ProjectAlice directory  with the file 'alice-not-installed' is mandatory for the installation to work.

 ## 📜 License.
 docker-Alice-Linux-x86 ships under GPLv3, it means you are free to use and redistribute the code but are not allowed to use any part of it under a closed license.